acsbendi/Build-SFML-For-Android-On-Windows/README.md

 ## Created scripts

-The following scripts are created (and run too).
+The following scripts are created in %userprofile%\SFML\build and its subdirectories.
+They are also run by `build-sfml.bat` when it builds SFML for the first time.
 You can use them to rebuild SFML in case you modify something in it.

 #### ● `rebuild-all.bat`:
 Rebuilds SFML for all ABIs.